 For a couple of minutes, he and I say nothing.

-“If you truly would you prefer someone more beautiful, more—”
+“If you truly would prefer someone more attractive, more—”

 “You are not merely saying this to be kind?”